mast4461/timekeeper/README.md

 - Better default filename.
 - Tabbed views?
 E.g. diagram view, list view, sums view.
 - Tickmark on time at cursor when hovering over graph.
+- Show length of each shift somehow.
+- Prevent zooming while panning and panning while zooming when performing these actions by scrolling.